 Want to get the word out via social media?
 Use the below information for Facebook and Twitter posts.

 Suicide is the 10th leading cause of death in the U.S.

-50% of mental health disorders present signs before a child turns 14 but less than 20% of youth receive the treatment they need
+50 percent of mental health disorders present signs before a child turns 14 but less than 20 percent of youth receive the treatment they need

 People with severe mental illnesses are more than 10 times as likely to be victims of violence as those who do not suffer from a mental illness

 People with mental illnesses can recover, much like people can recover from physical ailments

 In 2010, there were an estimated 45.9 million adults (age 18 or older) in the US with a mental illness.